isomerpages/mse-zerowaste/_waste-streams/04-recycle-right.md

 collection_name: waste-streams
 ---

 ### 40% of what goes into recycling bins cannot be recycled.
 This is because some people throw in items which are unsuitable for recycling.
-Others treat the blue bins as general waste bins and throw in food and liquids.
-This contaminates the items in the recycling bin and makes them unsuitable for recycling.
-The items then end up incinerated instead of recycled.

 -------------------